 in Dr Johnson's House Museum

-Mrs Montagu is an important character in A Perfect Match.
-She is an old friend of Alicia Westlake's father and it is while visiting her house in Portman Square that Alicia first comes face to face with the intriguing Mr Merry.
+Mrs Montagu is one of the Georgians I researched when writing A Perfect Match.
+She makes an appearance in my novel as an old friend of Alicia Westlake's father and it is while visiting her house in Portman Square that Alicia first comes face to face with the intriguing Mr Merry.

 Elizabeth Montagu (2 October 1718 - 25 August 1800) was a bluestocking hostess and the author of An Essay on the Writings and Genius of Shakespeare (1769).

-Elizabeth Robinson was born in York on 2 October 1718 (1), the daughter of Matthew Robinson and his wife Elizabeth Drake.
-Both families were wealthy and well-connected, and the family estate included land in Yorkshire and Cambridge and later Kent.
+Elizabeth Robinson was born in York on 2 October 1718, the daughter of Matthew Robinson and his wife Elizabeth Drake.
+Both families were wealthy and well-connected, and the family estate included land in Yorkshire and Cambridge and later Kent.1